 You might also want to join a walking tour of Lüneburg to get a good insight from a local of the history and learn a bit more about the city.

-We had two nights in Lüneburg, arriving late on our first evening and giving us a full day to explore the city.
+For visit in December 2024, we had two nights in Lüneburg, arriving late on our first evening and giving us a full day to explore the city.
 We stayed at the lovely einzigartig, a small boutique hotel within steps of the famous Old Crane in the Lüneburg Harbour.

 The service was so good, with all the members of staff going above and beyond to make us feel welcomed.
 We didn't love the two single beds pushed together to create one double, but otherwise found it comfortable and clean and truly with an unbeatable location.